Marvel's Spider-Man

 The series is set in a shared universe in a similar fashion to the Marvel Universe of the comic books, being supported by other standalone games developed by Insomniac Games that share continuity with the studio's Spider-Man titles.
-Marvel's Wolverine, a game focused on the titular character, is set to release in 2026 for PlayStation 5.
+Marvel's Wolverine, a game focused on the titular character, released in September 2026 for PlayStation 5.
 A standalone Venom game (Note: Various different titles for the Venom game appear in the files published during the 2023 Insomniac Games ransomware attack, including Marvel's Venom, Marvel's Venom: Lethal Protector and Marvel's Spider-Man: Venom.
 An official title was not yet announced.) following his appearance in Marvel's Spider-Man 2, is currently in development.
 Marvel's X-Men, a game focusing on the team of the same name, is planned.

 The currently released main entries in the Marvel's Spider-Man series have been met with positive commercial success and critical acclaim, with praise for their narratives, characters, world design, voice acting, graphics, and gameplay.
 Various tie-in novels by Titan Books and comic books published by Marvel Comics have been released, expanding the games' universe.
 Insomniac's version of Peter Parker also appears in the comic book event Spider-Geddon (2018), which designated the series as taking place on "Earth-1048" in the larger Marvel Comics multiverse.
 Parker also makes a cameo appearance in the animated film Spider-Man: Across the Spider-Verse (2023), with Yuri Lowenthal briefly reprising his role.